Frequently Asked Questions

 Q: How much are sessions?

-A: Out-of-pocket costs are mostly dependent on each insurance plan.
-Session rates are determined by the length of sessions, and the charge is higher for complex and longer sessions.
-We offer a sliding fee scale for those who pay out-of-pocket (based on income and number of people in the household), are uninsured, or do not have adequate insurance coverage for needed treatment.
+We offer a sliding fee scale (based on income and number of people in the household) for those who pay out-of-pocket, are uninsured, or do not have adequate insurance coverage for needed treatment.
+(Please see the chart below.)
 We also offer monthly payment plans.

 Q: What information is needed to verify my coverage?